 Having been awarded with the Israel Minister of Culture and Sport’s Yitzhak Navon prize to promote and preserve the diverse culture of Israel in 2018, Portal’s unique brand of artistic expression is evident in shows like “Rabia,” which bring the viewer into a mesmerizing dream-like world of spiritual movement set to the background of Persian folk music.

-A company of dancers with an incredibly high level of technical training, Kamea Dance Company enjoys a quiet retreat from the noise and distractions of the big city, in southern Beersheva.
+The largest mid-sized dance company in Israel, with an incredibly high level of technical training, Kamea Dance Company enjoys a quiet retreat from the noise and distractions of the big city, in southern Beersheva.

-The relatively small company of 16 dancers is mostly derived from the Bat-Dor Beersheva Municipal Dance Center, the largest professional dance school in Israel, and performances are choreographed by artistic director Tamir Ginz.
+The 16 dancers are from Israel and abroad, as well as from the Bat-Dor Beersheva Municipal Dance Center, the largest professional dance school in Israel.
+Performances are choreographed by artistic director Tamir Ginz and are rooted in tradition, yet simultaneously groundbreaking.

-Rooted in tradition, yet simultaneously groundbreaking, pieces like “Matthaus Passion 2727” explore mankind’s longing and preparedness for the coming of a messiah in a very modern ballet set to the choral interpretation of Bach’s St. Matthew Passion.
+“Matthaus Passion 2727,” for instance, explores mankind’s longing and preparedness for the coming of a messiah in a very modern ballet set to the choral interpretation of Bach’s St. Matthew Passion.

 A senior lecturer and current dean at the Jerusalem Academy of Music and Dance, Amir Kolben founded the Kolben Dance Company (originally named Kombina Dance Company) in 1996.
 Touching on both serious and lighthearted subject matter, the company, which is based out of Jerusalem, draws inspiration from the controversial and complex capital city.